 6) I am free to be me.
 If you ever feel constricted by others’ expectations of you and feel unable to step into your authentic self, this allows air and light to come in and expand your whole being.
 You may find yourself able to breathe easier and with a sense of renewed freedom.
 Sometimes I like to add, ‘It is safe to be me” to this mantra.

 9) I let go and I let God.
 This mantra is about surrendering outcomes, knowing that our highest good is always available to us if we can loosen our grip and drop the resistance.
 If the word ‘God’ offends you in any way or your mind wants to argue about what it means, choose another one that you are comfortable with.
 Such as, “I let go and let the Universe take over”.
-The cool thing about this mantra is that even though it seems simplistic, this mantra can bring relief and calm the mind.
-First, it is released from the burden of trying to figure a way to your desired outcome.
-With that pause, it becomes open to a stream of possibilities
+The cool thing about this mantra is that even though it seems simplistic, it can bring relief and calm to the mind.
+First, the mind is released from the burden of trying to figure a way to your desired outcome.
+With that pause, it becomes open to a stream of possibilities.

 We have so many tools at our disposal.
 Everything starts and ends in the mind.
 Our mind is the steering wheel of our lives.
 If we are not at the wheel, it will drive itself into the ocean or worse, somewhere where there is no chocolate.